The Equation of Motion for Taut-Line Buzzers: Variations

 Before closing, we generalize to a taut-line buzzer consisting of a mass $m_1$ with moment of inertia $I_1$ suspended by a string of untwisted length $L_1$ and radius $r_1$, below which a second mass $m_2$ with moment of inertia $I_2$ is suspended by a string of untwisted length $L_2$ and radius $r_2$.
 This second mass is subject to an applied force $F_a$ (positive if downward), and is now also allowed to rotate.
 The angular coordinates of the two masses are $\theta_1$ and $\theta_2$, respectively, measured in the same direction.
 Thus, the lower string is twisted opposite the top string by angle $\theta_1-\theta_2$.
 Ignoring dissipation and forcing for now, the total torques exerted on the two masses give the following coupled equations of motion:

 where the string tensions are $T_2=m_2g+F_a$ and $T_1=T_2+m_1g$.
 These equations could be analyzed for normal modes.
-They can also be derived from the Lagrangian $\mathcal{L}=K-U$ where $K=(1/2)[I_1\dot\theta_1^2 + I_2\dot\theta_2^2]$, $U=m_1gy_1+m_2gy_2$, and the respective rise of the masses
+They can also be derived from the Lagrangian $\mathcal{L}=K-U$ where $K=(1/2)[I_1\dot\theta_1^2 + I_2\dot\theta_2^2 + m_1\dot y_1^2 + m_2\dot]$, $U=m_1gy_1+m_2gy_2$, and the respective rise of the masses

 This alternative derivation, which by-passes torque, underscores our contention that string contraction versus twist angle is a crucial physical ingredient for understanding buzzer dynamics.
 The Lagrangian method also makes it straightforward to account for the vertical translational kinetic energy of the masses via inclusion of $(1/2)m_1 \dot y_1^2 + (1/2)m_2 \dot y_2^2$.
-This give cumbersome equations of motion that are nonlinear (having products of angles, angular velocities, and angular accelerations).
+This gives cumbersome equations of motion that are nonlinear.
+For example, including the translation kinetic energy of the hanging mass and returning to the experimental conditions ($m_1=m$, $m_2=M$, $r_1=r_2=r$, $L_1=L_2=L$, $\theta_1=\theta$, $\theta_2=0$, $I_1=I$) gives

+This can be compared with Eq.~(\ref{eqnofmotion}) for deciding when it is valid to neglect the kinetic energy of the hanging mass.
+For example, for a maximum possible twist angle of $\theta_\mathrm{max}\approx L/r$ \cite{Hanlan2023} and maximum angular speed of $\dot\theta_\mathrm{max}=\theta_\mathrm{max}\Omega_o$, the two extra nonlinear terms in Eq.~(\ref{HangingKE}) can both be neglected if $4Mr^2 \ll I$ holds.
+For our experiments $4Mr^2$ ranges from 14 to 450~g$\cdot$cm$^2$ while $I$ ranges from 8.8 to 2800~g$\cdot$cm$^2$.
+Therefore, we were careful to make measurements only for small twist angles.

 Lastly, we consider using a spring instead of (or in supplement to) gravity as a way to store rotational kinetic energy of the buzzer, so that it can be recovered rather than lost each cycle.
 Specifically, if a spring of constant $k$ is placed in line with the strings, it will be stretched by some initial amount $s_o$ plus $y_2$ given above.
 The tensions in the strings then both increase by $k(s_o+y_2)$ and this modifies the equations of motion accordingly.
 Returning to the case of identical strings above and below the buzzer, assuming the spring force is strong compared to gravity, and including forcing plus viscous dissipation, we have the following nonlinear equation of rotational motion for the spring-loaded buzzer: